cloudmesh/classes/docs/source/i523/2017/course/physics.rst

 histograms of Higgs Boson production with various forms of shape of signal and various background and with various event totals.

+.. adobe presnter source, found in box in folder ....

+.. adobe presnter source, found in googledocs in folder ....

+.. adobe presenter, no where found, ask sidd and wiggum

-.. todo:: The slides or videos are going to be updated
+.. todo:: Grace, The slides or videos are going to be updated

           Slides: https://iu.app.box.com/s/77iw9brrugz2pjoq6fw1